Characterizations of freeness for equidimensional subspaces: Computation of logarithmic modules for some families of free singularities

 We thus have $yJ_j=(-1)^{j-1}w_jx_j g \mod (h_1,\ldots,h_{m-1})$.
 Therefore, Moreover, by proposition~\ref{gen:rc}, $(1,\frac{y}{g})$ is a minimal generating family of $\mc{R}_C$, thus, $g\notin (y,h_1,\ldots,h_{m-1})$.
 We thus have $\m=(w_1x_1,\ldots,w_mx_m)= \lrp{\lrp{y, h_1,\ldots,h_{m-2}} : J_1}_{\co_S}$.
 Hence the result. \end{proof}

 \begin{proof}[Proof of theorem~\ref{res:theo:res:res}] We consider the exact sequence~\eqref{res:eq:rc:j1}.
 A minimal free resolution of $\co_C$ is given by the Koszul complex associated with the regular sequence $(h_1,\ldots,h_{m-1})$ and a minimal free resolution of $\frac{\lrp{g\co_S+y\co_S+\mc{I}_C}}{y\co_S+\mc{I}_C}$ is given by the Koszul complex associated to $(w_1x_1,\ldots,w_mx_m)$.
 We deduce from these two resolutions a free resolution $(F'_j,\delta'_j)$ of $(y,g)\co_C$, whose length is $m$.
 However, the projective dimension of $\mc{R}_C$ is $m-1$, so that the free resolution we obtain is not minimal.
 Thanks to the explicit computation of the differential $\delta_j'$, one can see that all the coefficients of the differentials belongs to the maximal ideal $\m$ of $\co_S$, except from $\delta_m'$ which has an invertible coefficient.
 A minimization of these free resolution then gives the announced result.
-The precise expression of the differential can be computed exactly as in \cite[Th\'eor\`eme 6.1.29]{polthese}, where we assume that $g=J_1$ is a non zero divisor in $\co_C$. \end{proof} \begin{theo} We keep the notations and hypothesis of theorem~\ref{res:theo:res:res}.
-We set for all $j\in\lra{0,\ldots,m-3}$,
+The precise expression of the differential can be computed exactly as in \cite[Th\'eor\`eme 6.1.29]{polthese}, where we assume that $g=J_1$ is a non zero divisor in $\co_C$. \end{proof}